jdoleary/Spellmasons/docs/TasksCurrent.md

 - Bug: (Note: this is probably fixed now) Goons spawned outside of map when summoner was stuffed in upper left corner of map
 ---
 ## Features
+- Use summoner magic animation for units that are summoned
 - Standalone server
 - What if potions drop from slain enemies?
 - Task: An ally that has died at all (even if ressed) should lose their upgrade priviledge